Yen still in intervention warning zone, keeping an eye on important indicators and events – US CPI on 13th – Bloomberg

 As of the end of August, the government held approximately $1.25 trillion (approximately 183 trillion yen) in foreign exchange reserves, which are the source of funds for intervention to buy the yen.

 Finance Minister Shunichi Suzuki and Finance Minister Masato Kanda have repeatedly intervened.
 Recently, he said that he would not exclude all options and take appropriate responses to excessive fluctuations.
-However, at present, there is no sign that the government or the Bank of Japan will conduct a “rate check” in which market participants are asked about market levels in preparation for intervention.
+However, at present, there is no sign that the government or the Bank of Japan will conduct a “rate check” in which market participants are asked regarding market levels in preparation for intervention.

 For now, some foreign exchange market participants and business executives do not see the yen’s weaker trend changing in the near future.
 The target for implementing foreign exchange intervention is set at the 150 yen level.